Q: What are glue traps?

 A: No. The animal is immobilised but not killed outright.

 Q: What happens to animals caught by a glue trap?

 A: Depending on how frequently the trap is checked, animals can be stuck anywhere from a hours to days.
 They may be trapped on their side, or face down, by all legs or just one, and will often cry out in distress.
 Trapped animals struggle to free themselves and may become more and more embedded in the glue.
 Some rodents break bones and tear off, or even bite through, their own limbs in an attempt to free themselves.
 After a fruitless struggle, they may succumb to exhaustion, collapse face down in the glue, and die of suffocation when the glue lodges in their nasal passages.
-Most often death comes from a combination of exhaustion, dehydration, and starvation.
-This can take anywhere from three to 24 hours, or more.
+Most often death comes from a combination of exhaustion and dehydration.
+This can take hours or even days.

 Q: Do glue boards pose a risk to other animals?

 A: Yes, glue traps are indiscriminate.
 Although typically used to catch mice and rats, there have been many reported incidents of non-target animals becoming trapped, including protected species like wild birds and bats, hedgehogs, fox cubs and even pet cats.
 The Scottish Animal Welfare Commission has concluded that there is ‘an undeniable risk of capture of non-target species”.